Industry Connections

 This activity seeks to identify and support the creation of open, federated graphs of knowledge, using available protocols for storage and mirroring, alignment of different graphs, clustering and disambiguation, annotation, tracing, and adding provenance.
 The focus will be on public knowledge and public interfaces, and on machine-mediated access and knowledge representations, for constructing world and local models for machine learning.

-IEEE SA—Intelligent Transportation Systems (ITS) Testbed Development for Dynamic Road Traffic Management and Control at Electronic City—Bangalore, India
+Intelligent Transportation Systems (ITS) Testbed Development for Dynamic Road Traffic Management and Control at Electronic City—Bangalore, India

 Our main objective is to develop a test bed for the traffic management and control to regulate the traffic in one part of the city using 10-12 signal junction points.
 For example, Electronic City; the industrial corridor of Bangalore, would be investigated, a feasibility study will be undertaken, and a test bed will be developed.
-Under this objective, we would focus on traffic problems, develop solutions approach, identify the components and systems for the solution, and create a testbed so that:

 AI-Driven Innovation for Cities and People